 Hints for exhaust system maintenance reminds us that even though it may not be obviously having some problems on the exhaust system, it is better to always check for immediate repair if ever there are even if it is minor.

 Here are some hints for exhaust system maintenance for us to consider.
-Critical Checkpoints of the Exhaust System Exhaust systems that are still good and are not being replaced should be visually checked.
+Critical Checkpoints of the Exhaust System that are still good and are not being replaced should be visually checked.
 Starting at the front of the car, make your way to the rear.

 Manifold to Exhaust pipe joint:

 Gasket sealer ring may be made of cast iron, powdered metal or asbestos compound packing.

 Look for pin size holes, excessive rust, cracks, and deterioration.

 To find faulty brackets, gently force the muffler up and down to see which one is damaged or broken.
 When you work on brackets, you will probably find that nuts are easier to remove by using a set of deep six point sockets instead of 1/2 or 9 inches open, box wrench combinations.
 If you work on Japanese of European cars (eg. Toyota, Datsun, Colt, Volks, etc.) metric size tools are probably needed.

 Check for breaks around the perimeter of the endplates, pinholes, and defective muffler baffles.